charlesponti/ponti-io/README.md

 - ⚛️ React 18
 - ✨ TypeScript
 - 💨 Tailwind CSS 3 — Configured with CSS Variables to extend the **primary** color
-- 💎 Pre-built Components — Components that will **automatically adapt** with your brand color, [check here for the demo](https://tsnext-tw.thcl.dev/components)
 - 🧪 Vitest — Configured for unit testing
 - 📈 Absolute Import and Path Alias — Import components using `src/` prefix
 - 📏 ESLint — Find and fix problems in your code, also will **auto sort** your imports